The Guide to San Francisco’s Michelin-Starred Restaurants

 Sushi Hashiri (4 Mint Plaza) - 1 Star

 Based in Japanese culinary tradition and supplied by the finest fish markets in Tokyo, Sushi Hashiri offers dishes inspired by the seasons.
-Open for dine-in service and curbside/takeout.
+Temporarily Closed.

 Wako Japanese Restaurant (211 Clement St.) - 1 Star

 This warm, woody restaurant in the Richmond strives to create meticulous, delicious sushi dishes that will have you coming back for more.
 Judging by their Michelin star, they've succeeded.
 Open for dine-in service.

 While Michelin Stars are awarded for fine dining, Bib Gourmands are awarded to restaurants that are more informal, yet affordable and accessible to anyone looking for an incredible meal without spending an arm and a leg.
 Like Michelin Stars, San Francisco has the most Bib Gourmands of any city in California

 Sri Lankan flavors infuse the dishes at this quiet winner, which also employs Western ingredients to arrive at its very own delicious concoctions.
 They do have a tasting menu, but lean untraditional with the lamprais, a French bacon-wrapped rabbit loin and eggplant curry stuffed into a banana leaf, or return to tradition with a delicate fermented rice flour and coconut milk "pancake" that is especially elegant here.
 Temporarily closed.